raml-org/webapi-parser/README.md

 </repositories>
 ```

-NOTE: you may use the `-SNAPSHOT` versions of the JVM artifacts at your own risk since those snapshot versions may contain breaking changes.

 To use locally built "fat" jar, copy it to your `libs` directory and depend on it like so

 ```groovy